CIBC-Internal/python/Doc/howto/sorting.rst

 =============

-Both :meth:`list.sort` and :func:`sorted` have a *key* parameter to specify a function to be called on each list element prior to making comparisons.
+Both :meth:`list.sort` and :func:`sorted` have a *key* parameter to specify a function (or other callable) to be called on each list element prior to making comparisons.

 For example, here's a case-insensitive string comparison:

     >>> sorted("This is a test string from Andrew".split(), key=str.lower)
     ['a', 'Andrew', 'from', 'is', 'string', 'test', 'This']

-The value of the *key* parameter should be a function that takes a single argument and returns a key to use for sorting purposes.
+The value of the *key* parameter should be a function (or other callable) that takes a single argument and returns a key to use for sorting purposes.
 This technique is fast because the key function is called exactly once for each input record.

 A common pattern is to sort complex objects using some of the object's indices as keys.
 For example:

     >>> student_tuples = [
-        ('john', 'A', 15),
+    ...     ('john', 'A', 15),
-        ('jane', 'B', 12),
+    ...     ('jane', 'B', 12),
-        ('dave', 'B', 10),
+    ...     ('dave', 'B', 10),
-    ]
+    ... ]
     >>> sorted(student_tuples, key=lambda student: student[2])   # sort by age
     [('dave', 'B', 10), ('jane', 'B', 12), ('john', 'A', 15)]

 The same technique works for objects with named attributes.
 For example:

     >>> class Student:
-            def __init__(self, name, grade, age):
+    ...     def __init__(self, name, grade, age):
-                self.name = name
+    ...         self.name = name
-                self.grade = grade
+    ...         self.grade = grade
-                self.age = age
+    ...         self.age = age
-            def __repr__(self):
+    ...     def __repr__(self):
-                return repr((self.name, self.grade, self.age))
+    ...         return repr((self.name, self.grade, self.age))

     >>> student_objects = [
+    ...
 Student('john', 'A', 15),
+    ...
 Student('jane', 'B', 12),
+    ...
 Student('dave', 'B', 10),
-    ]
+    ... ]
     >>> sorted(student_objects, key=lambda student: student.age)   # sort by age
     [('dave', 'B', 10), ('jane', 'B', 12), ('john', 'A', 15)]